convoluted-m/cl-nlp-classifier-coursework/README.md

 ## Running the code

-Open `sentiment-classifier.ipynb` in Google Colab or JupyterLab with a kernel version of `3.11` - run each cell sequentially, following the code annotaions as guidance.
+Open `sentiment-classifier.ipynb` in Google Colab or JupyterLab with a kernel version of `3.11` - run each cell sequentially, following the code annotations as guidance.